 Struggling With Anxiety When Your Spouse Is In The Military

 One of the hardest parts of being a Military spouse is when your husband or wife is away from you.
-It can be for a few weeks, a few months or even up to a year.
+They can be gone for a few weeks, a few months or even up to a year.
 In some cases even longer.
-When you are dealing with that plus dealing with anxiety it can make for a different period of time.
+When you are dealing with that plus dealing with anxiety, life can feel like too much at times.

 I worry about silly things with my kids.
 Usually, when my husband is home, I can just ask him what he thinks and then I can calm down and it isn’t a big deal.
 When he is deployed, I can’t do that so it makes it worse.
 I get anxious about my car when I park it somewhere new.
 I get anxious about locking my front door, did I remember to do it?
 I get anxious about a lot of little things that I get mad at myself for.